 - Expedition: Everest – This moderate roller coaster takes guests deep into the Himalayas as they try to escape from a rampaging Yeti.
 It features a really cool track system – I’m a weirdo who likes to look at things like that when I ride – that allows the trains to switch to a different set of rails and some backwards motion.
 I also quite enjoy the big drop as I’m all about that zero G feeling.
 Though its incredible yeti animatronic has been somewhat dormant for most of its life its still very cool.
 This one has a single rider line, so you can cut your wait time if you don’t have Fastpasses and don’t mind riding with strangers.

 - Avatar Flight of Passage – You’ll want to book your Fastpasses for this one as soon as you can.
 This one is brand new Pandora’s signature ride, and you get to fly through landscapes on the back of a banshee.
 Sort of.
-You don’t actually get to fly anywhere.
+You don’t actually get to fly anywhere, it’s a really cool simulator that sort of blends Soarin’ with the old Back to the Future ride that was at Universal.
 You do, however, get to design your own avatar while you wait.
 I’m going to be honest.
-I never got the whole Avatar thing and I actually thought it was a joke when it was announced.
+I never got the whole Avatar thing and I actually thought it was a joke when the land was announced, but the ride is absolutely phenomenal.
 The rich details the Imagineers brought to life are fantastic though and it’s particularly beautiful at night.
 Find out more about Pandora here.

 - Finding Nemo the Musical – Confession: I never really loved Finding Nemo that much.
 I just felt like it was missing something.
 It turns out that that something was a killer Disney-style soundtrack, and that’s exactly why I adore the Nemo Musical at Animal Kingdom.
 It’s a condensed retelling of Nemo’s story, but with awesome vocal performances.
 And there are bubbles.
 The gorgeous costumes (seriously, there’s some fabulous costume and set design here) combined with catchy tunes will keep both kids and adults enthralled.
 And did I mention that the theater is air conditioned?